Skip to content

 2. Cellular phone numbers are quite lengthy and usually of more than 10 digits and difficult to note down and remember.

-(II) FAX OR FASCIMILE
+(II) FAX OR FACSIMILE

 Fax is a great achievement in the field of information technology.
-Through fax, any document-printed or handwritten, graph, chart, picture etc. can be sent from one place any other place in the form of a photocopy, with the help of the telephone network.
-It takes hardly any time to send the printed or handwritten matter in larger quantity to any place.(BCom Forms of Modern Communication Study Notes)
+Through fax, any document-printed or handwritten, graph, chart, picture, etc. can be sent from one place to any other place in the form of a photocopy, with the help of the telephone network.
+It takes hardly any time to send the printed or handwritten matter in larger quantity to any place.

 Word ‘Fax’ is derived from ‘Fascimile’ ‘Fase’ means ‘to make’ and ‘cimile’ means ‘like that’.
 It means to send a similar copy of the original.
-This system, as compared to other system, is faster and less expensive.
-In a situation, where the distance between sender and receiver is very wide, the use of this system is very useful and beneficial.(BCom Forms of Modern Communication Study Notes)
+This system, as compared to another system, is faster and less expensive.
+In a situation, where the distance between sender and receiver is very wide, the use of this system is very useful and beneficial.
+(BCom Forms of Modern Communication Notes Study Material)

 Invention.
 Fascimile or Fax was invented by Alexander Lain of Scotland in 1842.
 In 1850, Frederick Backwell developed a similar machine.
-In France, fax was developed in 1865 using a circular drum.
+In France, the fax was developed in 1865 using a circular drum.
 In 1875, William Sempar of New York gave a new form to this instrument.
-It was in 1900 when Arthur Carn of Germany developed the first Fax Machine and in 1902 he used photoelectric fax machine to transmit and receive photos.
-In 1907, he developed a commercial photoelectric fax which was made in Germany.
+It was in 1900 when Arthur Carn of Germany developed the first Fax Machine and in 1902 he used a photoelectric fax machine to transmit and receive photos.
+In 1907, he developed commercial photoelectric fax which was made in Germany.
 Later on, in 1910 it connected Berlin with London and Paris.
+(BCom Forms of Modern Communication Notes Study Material)

 In 1922, Carn transmitted a picture to America through radio.
-This picture was published in various newspapers of America.
-By 1980, the fax machines were developed in such a way that they can serve the purpose in homes and offices.
-Today, fax machine have become multipurpose terminals, and there is possibility of its use in e-mail in future.(BCom Forms of Modern Communication Study Notes)
+This picture was published in various newspapers in America.
+By 1980, fax machines were developed in such a way that they can serve their purpose in homes and offices.
+Today, fax machines have become multipurpose terminals, and there is the possibility of their use in e-mail in the future.

 Mechanism.
-In fax, first the printed or written message is scanned.
+In the fax, first, the printed or written message is scanned.
 In scanning, the original image is converted into electric signals and transmitted.
-On the receiver’s end these electric signals pass through the fax recorder and the hard copy of transmitted message is obtained.
-The detailed working process is as follows:
+On the receiver’s end these electric signals pass through the fax recorder and the hard copy of the transmitted message is obtained.
+(BCom Forms of Modern Communication Notes Study Material)

 2. Recording.
 Like scanning, most of the recorders are of electronic engineering nature.
 Their shape is like a cylinder.